Toddlers are children ages 1 to 3.

 Centers for Disease Control and Prevention website.
 Important milestones: your child by two years.

-Feldman HM, Chaves-Gnecco D. Development/behavioral pediatrics.
-In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
+Chaves-Gnecco D, Feldman HM.
+Developmental/behavioral pediatrics.
+In: Zitelli, BJ, McIntire SC, Nowalk AJ, Garrison J, eds.
 Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
-7th ed.
-Philadelphia, PA: Elsevier; 2018:chap 3.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 3.